dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/how-to-set-a-property-after-animating-it-with-a-storyboard.md

 ---
-title: "How to: Set a Property After Animating It with a Storyboard" ms.date: "03/30/2017"
+title: "How to: Set a Property After Animating It with a Storyboard"
+description: Learn how to set a Property after animating it with a Storyboard. ms.date: "03/30/2017" ms.custom: devdivchpfy22v
 dev_langs:
   - "csharp"
   - "vb"